mumoj/InterIntel-Response/Section-B/README.md

 ```

 ### 2.4 Postgres Docker Setup.
-In the root project docker-compose.yml, under services, write the script to build the Postgres container.In the script also define a volume for persisting data through containers.
+In the root project docker-compose.yml, under services, write the script to build the Postgres container.
+In the script also define a volume for persisting data through containers.

 ```bash
 db: